harrycresswell/hc/content/articles/preface.md

-+++
+---
-Author = "Harry Cresswell"
+Author: "Harry Cresswell"
-Description = ""
+Description: ""
-resources = [
-]
-slug = ""
+slug: ""
-date = "2016-10-26T21:34:41+01:00"
+date: "2016-10-26T21:34:41+01:00"
-title = "Every good book starts with a Preface"
+title: "Every good book starts with a Preface"

-+++
+spot: "blue"
+---

 I’m pretending to write a book here.
 The old way.
 Pen paper ink typewriter.
 Take your pick.
 I spend far to much time staring at a screen, my eyes hurt and it shows.
-Visualisation might be the only fix.
+Visualisation might be the only fix.<!--more-->

 Ok, Vamonos.
 On with the show.